 - Badass Boast: "The Illest Villains":"Similar sequences could not be defeated.
 Villains who possess supernatural abilities - villains who were the personification of carnage."

 - Done deliberately in "Curls", where the line "trying to get the ass" replaces the last word with a sound effect.

 - "Fancy Clown" also noticeably censors DOOM's uses of the word "fuck".

-- The Cameo: Daedelus, who's track "Experience" provides the core sample for "Accordion" appears in the song's music video— playing an accordion, fittingly enough.
+- The Cameo: Daedalus, whose track "Experience" provides the core sample for "Accordion", appears in the song's music video — playing an accordion, fittingly enough.

-- Caps Lock: In "All Caps" (referring to DOOM):Just remember: all caps when you spell the man's name.
+- Caps Lock: In "All Caps" (referring to DOOM):Just remember: ALL CAPS when you spell the man name.

 - Comics Rule Everything Around Me: DOOM, one of the masters of this trope, embodying the role of a supervillain + Madlib sampling several old comic shows = this trope going without saying.